-The Master of Science in Nursing (MSN) Program offers tracks in: Healthcare Administration, Nursing Education, Healthcare Quality Management, and Public Health.
+The Master of Science in Nursing (MSN) Program offers tracks in: Adult Gerontology Primary Care Nurse Practitioner, Healthcare Administration, Healthcare Quality Management and Nursing Education.

-The MSN program at MidAmerica Nazarene University prepares nurse leaders for advanced roles in Healthcare Administration, Nursing Education, Healthcare Quality Management, and Public Health.
+The MSN program at MidAmerica Nazarene University prepares nurse leaders for advanced roles in Adult Gerontology as a Primary Care Nurse Practitioner, Healthcare Administration, Healthcare Quality Management and Nursing Education.
 Students complete core direct care core, and functional content area courses.
-A total of 39 hours is required to complete the degree program.
+A total of 39 hours for Healthcare Administration and Quality Management, 43 hours for Nursing Education, and 48 hours for Adult Gerontology Primary Care Nurse Practitioner is required to complete the degree program.
 The professors all have practical experience and significant academic achievement.
-The MSN program at MNU is available at Olathe and online.
+The MSN program at MNU is available online.